The History of Ohio, Kentucky and Indiana Haunts

 During the 1970’s haunted attractions were a relatively new form of entertainment that was just starting to become popular.
 Many churches didn’t approve of these horror houses and decided to create their own version.
 They were known as “Hell Houses”.
 A Hell House is similar to a traditional haunted house except that the scenes are meant to teach a lesson.
 Many of the rooms are graphic in nature.
 Scenes include abortion, suicide, drugs, sex and just about anything that can be considered sinful.

 After you exit The Hell House, you enter a tent or part of the church where you pray with others.
 The oldest Hell House is Scaremare at Liberty University in Lynchburg, Virginia.
 It was started by American Pastor, Jerry Falwell and it’s been open since 1972.
-Currently the New Christian Destiny Center in Thornton, Colorado sells a kit for those interested in starting their own Hell House.
-Originally the kit cost $299, but now people can buy separate packages for each room they’re interested in.
+The New Christian Destiny Center in Thornton, Colorado sold a kit for those interested in starting their own Hell House.
+Originally the kit cost $299, but people could buy separate packages for each room they’re interested in.
 There’s a package for the domestic abuse scene, the date rape scene and other classics that are sure to entertain the family.

 Akron, Ohio was a haunter’s paradise.
 In 1974, The Haunted Schoolhouse on 1300 Triplett Blvd in Akron, Ohio opened its doors.
 The Haunted Schoolhouse set a high standard for haunted houses with its incredible set design, unique makeup, masks and one of a kind props.
 This classic haunt has an interesting history.